-In July 2006, ‘welfare-to-work’ policies were introduced for single parent payments.
-This policy required most single parents with school-aged children to be employed or seeking employment of 15 to 25 hours per week in return for their income support payment.
+In July 2006, ‘welfare-to-work’ policies were introduced for parenting payments.
+This policy required most parents with school-aged children to be employed or seeking employment of 15 to 25 hours per week in return for their income support payment.

 The current terminology is ‘Mutual Obligation Requirements’ and registered homeschooling is a valid exemption from the work requirements.
 Payment rates are listed here.
 For more information contact Centrelink on 13 17 64.